-Edit (or create) the file, and ensure it contains an entry key \rightarrow value with arbitrary separator between the key and its value.
+Edit (or create) the file, and ensure it contains an entry key $\rightarrow$ value with arbitrary separator between the key and its value.
 If the key is already present, the method will change the value associated with this key.

-- file: File name to edit (absolute path on the target node) - key: Key to define - value: Value to define - separator: Separator between key and value (for example "=" or " ")
+• key: Key to define

+• value: Value to define

+• separator: Separator between key and value (for example "=" or " ")